kai-kj/microcompute/doc.md

   If the machine the library is being used on has multiple graphics cards, the `renderDevice` parameter will determine which card is used.

+  Only available if microcompute is compiled with STANDALONE.

   - `renderDevice`: The rendering device to be used by the library, should be `/dev/dri/renderD...`
   - returns: `mc_Result` with `ok = MC_TRUE` on success, `ok = MC_FALSE`